RainerWaldmann/wastewater/Readme.md

 **Columns:**

--Variant: Name of the variant
+- Variant: Name of the variant
--variant_altname: Alternate name, can be empty.
+- variant_altname: Alternate name, can be empty.
 Currently not used by script.
--comment: Nothing or comment which is not used by script.
+- comment: Nothing or comment which is not used by script.
--parent: The parent lineage (must be a lineage in this table) or empty if no parent lineage or if parent not in table.
+- parent: The parent lineage (must be a lineage in this table) or empty if no parent lineage or if parent not in table.
--excempt from child sum: Defaults to false.
+- excempt from child sum: Defaults to false.
 Means the variant is ignored when sums of all child lineages of a parent lineage are calculated.
 Is typically set true for 'helper' lineages such as BA.4_BA.5 in the table.
 BA.4 and BA.5 don't have a parent child lineage relationship, however all mutations of BA.5 are found in BA.4.
 We are using BA.4_BA.5 as a virtual helper lineage that contains mutations common in BA.4 and BA.5.
--virtual parent: BA.4_BA.5 has the mutations of BA.2.
+- virtual parent: BA.4_BA.5 has the mutations of BA.2.
 For frequency calculations BA.2 is used as a virtual parent of BA.4_BA.5
--remove counts from virtual parent: True for BA.4_BA.5 since they share all BA.2 mutations and BA4_BA5 frequency needs to be substracted from BA.2 frequency
+- remove counts from virtual parent: True for BA.4_BA.5 since they share all BA.2 mutations and BA4_BA5 frequency needs to be substracted from BA.2 frequency
--min muts for pass: Variant is only considered present if the minimal number of mutations are present after outlier filtering.
+- min muts for pass: Variant is only considered present if the minimal number of mutations are present after outlier filtering.
--min * muts for pass: Mutations can be marked as important by preceeding the mutation with a '*'.
+- min * muts for pass: Mutations can be marked as important by preceeding the mutation with a '*'.
 The number here defines the number of those * - flagged mutatants required for presence of the variant
--calcstrategy: BA.5 freq is calculated by substracting the BA.4 frequency from the frequency of the virtual BA.4_BA.5 lineage.
+- calcstrategy: BA.5 freq is calculated by substracting the BA.4 frequency from the frequency of the virtual BA.4_BA.5 lineage.
 The instruction is provided in the following format: BA.4_BA.5:-:BA.4.
 Means substract BA.4 from BA.4_BA.5; ':' is just a delimiter
--print: Whether variant should be printed in pie charts, histograms ...
+- print: Whether variant should be printed in pie charts, histograms ...
 Is e.g. set false for the virtual lineage BA.4_BA.5
--histogram group: Instructions on how histogram bars with variant frequencies are organized.
+- histogram group: Instructions on how histogram bars with variant frequencies are organized.
 E.g. delta/0 (name/<index>) means group named delta is first bar in histogram, omicron/1 -> second histogram bar (the omicron sublineages that have the omicron/1 group will be shown in this histogram bar).
 The relative order within a bar can be defined as follows.
 XBB/3-3 means the variant will be shown in the fourth histogram bar (XBB/3).
 The order how the variants are shown within the bar can be defined by the second index.
 E.G. XBB/3-1 -- XBB/3-2 -- XBB/3-3 ...
+- color: The color used for the variant in histograms and pie charts
+- mutations: Mutations characterizing a variant.
+Substitutions: e.g. C16466T , deletions: e.g. 28362del9 means nine nucleotides are deleted , first deleted position is 28362.